National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Level of difficulty: Strenuous

-Elevation change: 1,700 feet (Elwha side) to 5,100 feet; 2,000 ft to 5,100 feet (Sol Duc side)
+Elevation change: 1,700 feet (Elwha side) to 5,100 feet; 2,000 feet to 5,100 feet (Sol Duc side)

-Best Season: Usually snow free early July through October.
+Best Season: Usually snow-free early July through October.

 Camping

 Food Storage Method: A bear wire is located near Oyster Lake Camp.
-Bear canisters are required in the subalpine high country where food cannot be hung at least 12 feet high and 10 ft. out from the nearest tree trunk.
+Bear canisters are required in the subalpine high country where food cannot be hung at least 12 feet high and 10 feet out from the nearest tree trunk.

 Campsites: Oyster Lake area has several sites.
-Elsewhere do not camp on vegetation.
+Elsewhere, do not camp on vegetation.

-Toilet Facilities: none; bury waste 6-8" 200 ft from water sources and campsites.
+Toilet Facilities: None.
+Bury waste 6-8" deep and 200 feet from water sources and campsites.
 Please pack out toilet paper.

 Water Source: Boulder Creek and Oyster Lake.
-Always boil, filter or chemically treat your drinking water to prevent Giardia infection.
+Always boil, filter, or chemically treat your drinking water to prevent Giardia infection.

 Special Concerns

-Leave No Trace: Leave No Trace of your stay to protect vegetation and prevent further camping regulations.
+Leave No Trace: Practice Leave No Trace during your stay to protect the resource and vegetation.
 Camp in established sites or on bare ground.

-Respect Wildlife: To protect bears and other wildlife, all food, garbage and scented items must be secured from all wildlife 24 hours a day.
+Respect Wildlife: To protect bears and other wildlife, all food, garbage, and scented items must be secured from all wildlife 24 hours a day.
 Bear canisters are recommended in this area.

 Safety

-• Always carry the 10 Essentials: map, compass, flashlight, knife, matches, nylon cord, extra food and water, and raingear with warm clothes.
+• Always carry the 10 Essentials: map, compass, flashlight, knife, matches, nylon cord, extra food and water, and rain gear with warm clothes.

 • Map & compass navigation skills may be necessary in places along this trail during winter and spring.
 Snow may cover higher reaches of this trail in any season, so know how to navigate without a trail for guidance.